The main thrust of my work as a healing arts practitioner is well-being. Finding solutions to how we might better live our lives.

 My body of work addresses the turbulent and psychologically complex times in which we reside, framed by the belief that we are living at a pivotal period or threshold in our evolution—a very auspicious juncture ripe with possibility.

 Think about where we find roots, or an embryo: Much of Life as we know it…begins in the dark.

-As an author and coach, my work aims to bring you possibilities to explore as you navigate a path of transformation and healing.
+As an author, teacher, and coach, my work aims to bring you possibilities to explore as you navigate a path of transformation and healing.

 'Consciousness in Jung and Patañjali is a brilliant analysis of Western and Eastern concepts of consciousness, motivated by the author's personal experience that there's something beyond a materialistic brain-based explanation of consciousness.
 A deep dive into personal ego, impersonal awareness, dual and nondual realities, and beyond.
 Highly recommended.’ - Dean Radin, PhD, Chief Scientist, Institute of Noetic Sciences, USA

 'The book hardly exceeds 150 pages in length, but its substance outperforms its physical weight by far.' - Harald Atmanspacher, Zürich, writing in the Journal of Analytical Psychology, 2019.

 Consciousness in Jung and Patañjali (Routledge, 2018) is available in hardback, paperback, and various eprints including Nook and Kindle.
 To purchase or rent a copy directly from Routledge please click here.